 Pai Ka Mana, Student Support Services Program funding is provided by the U.S. Department of Education.
-Total funding for the 2010-2011 grant year is $254,371.

 The Student Support Services Program comes out of the Higher Education Act of 1965.
 This Act was developed to encourage more Americans to seek post secondary education.
 This is the basis for our program and provides the foundation of our goals.
 The section that speaks directly to Student Support Services is listed below: